adelaidekangaroo/Hug/README.md

 class ClassTest {
 }
 ```
-The handler of this annotation will add data from the `db/mongo/populate/specials.json` to your database before all tests.
+The handler of this annotation will insert data from the `db/mongo/populate/specials.json` to your database before all tests.
 ### How include to maven project:

 1. Add dependency to your pom.xml